 Teabox's Facebook ad, for example, offers a 72-hours-only free shipping period with no minimum order value.
 If someone hasn't yet ordered a pack of tea because of a high shipping fee, they may be more likely to do it after seeing this ad.

-How to apply FOMO to your Facebook ad copy:
+Here are a few other ways you can apply FOMO to your Facebook ad copy:

-- Promote a limited time offer.
+- Promote a limited-time offer.

 - Set a specific time frame to emphasize the urgency.